TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 With the rapid surge in data breaches impacting millions of households this year, OTA was optimistic on the possible passage of data breach legislation.
 Unfortunately it is appearing very unlikely we will see any such legislation, driven in part by the partisan efforts and trade groups who are focused on protecting their business member's short-term interests and consumer advocates who appear to be unwilling to compromise.
 OTA continues to be a voice of reason advocating a framework modeled off of CAN-SPAM and COPPA, providing businesses with clarity and ease of report

 Wed, Oct 15, 2014 Sen Franken Calls DOJ to Shut Down Stalking Apps Sen. Al Franken is pushing the Justice Department to do more to protect smartphone users from "stalking apps" that surreptitiously track their targets.
 In a letter to U.S. Attorney General Eric Holder on Monday, Franken noted the department's work on the issue - including the recent indictment of a man who operated one spyware app, StealthGenie - but said it needs to go further.
 OTA supports this effort.
 Share your views and interest in signing on in support of this effort.
 Read more >.
-Fri, Sep 26, 2014 Email Capture at Retail Point of Sale - Call for Best Practices

-As we head towards the holiday buying season and increasingly retailers are multi channel, questions regarding email collection at point of sale are being raised.
-Collection at time of purchase provides significant benefits to the retailer and done right the same for the consumer.
-That said, how can a consumer understand what and how the email is being used?
-What forms of notice are appropriate and is it reasonable a sales clerk can understand the nuances of data collection, transactional purposes and sharing with affiliate or unaffiliated third partie

 Resources

 *   Advertising Integrity &.
 Fraud
 *   Data Breach &.
 Protection